 Moreover, healthcare IT enhances patient engagement by facilitating secure communication between patients and healthcare providers.
 Through patient portals and mobile applications, patients can schedule appointments, access their medical records, and communicate with their healthcare team.
 This promotes active participation in healthcare decisions and fosters a sense of empowerment.

-The healthcare IT market is bustling with numerous players, each contributing to the development and advancement of IT solutions in healthcare.
+The healthcare IT market has numerous players, each contributing to the development and advancement of IT solutions in healthcare.
 Some of the key players in the industry include Electronic Health Records (EHR) vendors, telehealth service providers, medical imaging technology companies, AI and machine learning developers, and cybersecurity firms.

 Electronic Health Records (EHR) have emerged as a cornerstone of modern healthcare IT.
 These digital systems not only replace traditional paper records but also offer numerous benefits in terms of information accessibility, interoperability, and data analysis.